nat-418/castabout.nvim/README.md

 There is no configuration.
 Just use `:Castabout forwards` or `:Castabout backwards` to search like `/` or `?`.

-You can 'improve' or override existing behavior like this:
+You could override default keymaps like this, but probably should not:

 ```lua
 vim.api.nvim_set_keymap('n', '/', ':Castabout forwards<CR>',  {noremap = true})